DinaAymann/Library_System/README.md

 **To Run the project:**\
 1- Ensure you have Java (17) installed and set up.\
 2- build (build.gradle) and ensure that all libraries and dependencies are set up.\
 3- The project makes use of local empty database to create its tables and constraints.
-On pgAdmin create an emty database Library (username: postgres, password:0000).
+On pgAdmin create an emty database named Library (username: postgres, password:0000).
 To change the name or the credentials for the used database look the application.properties file.\
 4- Run the BackendApplication class (path: backend\src\main\java\com\library\backend\BackendApplication.java).
 5- The application will be accessible at `http://localhost:8080/api/books`.